 - What is rainout?

 - Rainout is the accumulation of water in a CPAP tube due to warm moist air cooling and condensing on its way from your CPAP machine to your CPAP mask.

 The image below from Fisher & Paykel explains how rainout is formed.
 Warm, moist air leaves the heated humidifier and travels through the CPAP tube.
 As air flows through the tube, the temperature of the room causes the tube to cool.
 As the tube cools, the air inside releases its moisture, and creates condensation in the hose.

 Solutions to rainout include:

-The PR System One Heated Tube is used with PR System One 60 Series CPAP Machines.
+PR System One Heated Tube for 60 Series Machines

 Companies such as Snugglehose provide a cost effective tubing insulation available in several colors and styles.
 Not only will the covers reduce or eliminate rainout, they also provide a more personal and less institutionalized appearance.
 An example of a Snugglehose is shown below.

-Cool air holds less moisture than warm air.
-If warm air from a heated humidifier cools while moving through the CPAP hose, water will condensate inside the hose rather than travel to the user.
+- Cool air holds less moisture than warm air.
+If warm air from a heated humidifier cools while moving through the CPAP hose, water will condense inside the hose rather than travel to the user.
 The condensation that accumulates inside the CPAP hose is referred to as "rainout."

 Insulating the CPAP hose will help maintain the moisture in the airflow all the way to the mask.

 Here are some hose insulators we carry: